Yin and Yang in Food

 Yang foods tend to affect the heart and the organs below the heart, such as the lower part of the lungs, digestive track, large intestines and reproductive organs.

 Excess consumption of animal foods is associated with high rates of heart disease and many forms of cancers.
+Animal derived foods are especially Yang.

 Yang – Exterior, back, lateral side of limbs, skin, muscle, Yang meridians.